HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch.md

     - [ ] 1 million users
   - [ ] Engineering staff are notified when the site goes down
   - [ ] Engineering staff have been trained on a documented incident response plan that describes a set of actions to take when the site goes down
+  - [ ] A set of SLAs have been defined internally for site availability and responsiveness
 - [ ] Communications requirements
   - [ ] An email has been sent out to the subset of public stakeholders with whom we plan to share the static site
   - [ ] Key internal stakeholders (e.g. help desk staff, HHS leadership) have been notified when the email is sent out so that they can prepare for questions from public stakeholders